codama-idl/codama/packages/dynamic-instructions/README.md

 This package provides a runtime Solana instruction builder that dynamically constructs `Instruction` (`@solana/instructions`).
 It provides instruction arguments encoding and validation, accounts resolution.
 Powers [`@codama/dynamic-client`](../dynamic-client/README.md) with `InstructionsBuilder`.

+It also provides a **clear-signing display** layer that turns a concrete instruction into human-readable text — see [Instruction display](#instruction-display-clear-signing).

 ## Installation

 ```sh